vivekchn24/Zomato-Data-Analysis-EDA-Project/README.md

 **🎯 Outcome :-**

--Gained valuable insights into customer preferences and restaurant patterns in a major city, helping to make data-driven decisions in the food delivery domain.
+- Gained valuable insights into customer preferences and restaurant patterns in a major city, helping to make data-driven decisions in the food delivery domain.